markabrahams/node-net-snmp/README.md

    `snmp.Version1`
  * `idBitsSize` - Either `16` or `32`, defaults to `32`.
 Used to reduce the size
     of the generated id for compatibility with some older devices.

+When a session has been finished with it should be closed:

+    session.close ();

 ## session.on ("close", callback)